rey/.i3/README.markdown

 This is my computer

-## Vagrant
+## Test drive with Vagrant

-To try this out using Vagrant: `vagrant up && vagrant ssh`
+This will run quite happily in a virtual machine:

+1. Clone this repo
+2. `vagrant up`
+3. `vagrant ssh`

+From the virtual machine:

 ```
 mkdir computer